Recent Commercial Posts

 24/7 restoration and cleaning services for commercial buildings

-Although SERVPRO of Northwest Charlotte is part of a national network of 1,700-plus franchises, we’re locally owned and operated and part of the Mecklenburg, Lincoln, and Gaston communities.
+Although SERVPRO of NW Charlotte, Lincoln County, Southern and NE Gaston is part of a national network of 1,700-plus franchises, we’re locally owned and operated and part of the Mecklenburg, Lincoln, and Gaston communities.
 Our commercial services team members are employees, not contractors.
 That means when property managers call us about an emergency water leak or hazardous cleanup, we can respond quickly.

 For questions, contact us anytime at (704) 393-7890 or request help online.